kalmux1/PasStrength/README.md

 ## Overview

-Passify is a Python-based tool designed to elevate your password security.
+PasStrength is a Python-based tool designed to elevate your password security.
 It evaluates passwords based on length, character variety, and checks them against known leaked passwords.
 With a user-friendly graphical interface built using Tkinter, Passify offers an easy way to assess and improve your password strength.

 ## ✨ Features